mutfak/awesome-javascript-weekly-news/README.md

 - [React Europe Videos](https://www.youtube.com/playlist?list=PLCC436JpVnK09bZeayg-KeLuHfHgc-tDa , https://www.youtube.com/playlist?list=PLCC436JpVnK0LTDKW3O_BGTZnrZ8dBAof) - React Europe has been taken place in Paris last week.
 All of the talks has been uploaded into Youtube by React Europe team.

+- [When not to use arrow functions](http://rainsoft.io/when-not-to-use-arrow-functions-in-javascript/) - Dmitry Pavlutin's blog post is about arrow functions.
+He explains wrong usages of arrow functions and when we shouldn't use them.

 ### Previous weeks
 Previous weeks will be shown in here.